Mental health in Australia: Demographics

-It is estimated that 45% of Australian, roughly 8.6 million, adults will experience a mental disorder within their lives.
-Additionally, 3.2 million Australians have had a mental disorder that has lasted for more than 12 months.
-The most prevalent mental disorders were: anxiety disorders, affective disorders and substance use disorders.
-14.4% of Australia’s population suffered from anxiety disorders which were more common in females.
-Affective disorders followed with 6.2% of the population with an equally distributed gender balance.
-Substance use disorders affected 5.1% of the population, with men being significantly higher (7.7% for males and 3.3% for females).
-Other than cannabis, the most prevalent forms of substance use disorder in Australia have been associated with addiction to opioids and amphetamines.
-The Australian Health and Wellbeing Institute reported in 2015 that 14% (560,000) of children and adolescents experienced mental health disorders.
+It is estimated that 45% of Australian adults, roughly 8.6 million, will experience a mental disorder within their lives.
+Additionally, 3.2 million Australians had a mental disorder that has lasted for more than 12 months.
+The most prevalent mental disorders were anxiety disorders, affective disorders and substance use disorders.
+14.4% of Australia's population suffered from anxiety disorders, which were more common in females.
+6.2% of the population suffers from an affective disorder, with an equal gender balance.
+Substance use disorders affected 5.1% of the population, with men overrepresented.
+(7.7% for males and 3.3% for females).
+Other than cannabis, the most prevalent forms of substance use disorder in Australia have been addictions to opioids and amphetamines.
+The Australian Health and Wellbeing Institute reported in 2015 that 14% (560,000) of children and adolescents experience mental health disorders.

-In terms of other mental disorders, Bipolar I Disorder has been estimated to affect about 1% of the general public and Bipolar II Disorder affects roughly 5% of the population.
-Bipolar Disorder affects 33% of men in their lifetime.
-However, experts estimate the number is far higher due to a large portion of undiagnosed cases.
+In terms of other mental disorders, Bipolar I Disorder is estimated to affect about 1% of the population with Bipolar II Disorder affecting roughly 5% of the population.
+Bipolar disorder affects 3.3% of men in their lifetime.
+However, experts suspect the number is far higher due to a large volume of undiagnosed cases.
 Mood disorders have been noted to affect females more than men, with 7.1% and 5.3% respectively.

 The Mental Health Services 2018 Report released by the Australian Institute of Health and Welfare produced a wide spectrum of new statistics about the Australian population.
-Four point two million people or 16.5% of the population received mental health related prescriptions during 2017-2018, Seventy per cent of the prescriptions were for antidepressant medications.
+Four point two million people or 16.5% of the population received mental health related prescriptions during 2017–2018, Seventy per cent of the prescriptions were for antidepressant medications.
 Tasmania had the highest proportion of those prescriptions at 22%; the smallest proportion was the Northern Territory at 9%.

-In terms of general practice (GP), 12.4% of all consultations were mental health related in 2015-2016.
-Depression was reported to be the most common mental health related diagnosis, estimated at 1 in 3 people.
-Medication was the most common treatment recommendation with 61% of encounters.
+In terms of general practice (GP) consultations, 12.4% were mental health related from 2015–2016.
+Depression was reported to be the most common mental health diagnosis, with a precedence estimated at 1 in 3 people.
+Medication was the most common treatment recommendation, given in 61% of encounters.

 Additionally, reports released by the Australian Health and Wellbeing Institute found that 1 in 3 Indigenous people experience high or very high levels of psychological distress.
-Indigenous individuals are managed by general practitioners at a rate of 1.3 times in comparison with other Australian individuals.
+Indigenous individuals are 1.3 times more likely to be managed by general practitioners, in comparison with other Australian individuals.

 The prevalence of both depression and perinatal depression within the population of mothers in Australia has been noted by health organisations as rather high, with depression seen in 20% of mothers with children aged 24 months or less.
 Perinatal Depression was found in half of that group.
 These figures equate to 110,000 mothers with depression and 56,000 with perinatal depression.
 The report found that a majority of mothers went for treatment from a GP or a mental health organisation/treatment provider.